 The name should be a unique name with all lowercase letters.

-After executing the above PowerShell script, the storage account has been created successfully.
+After executing the PowerShell script, the storage account was created successfully.
 See the below screenshot.

 The SkuName parameter can be anything from below based on your business needs